Manage Android personally-owned/corporate-owned work profile devices with Intune

 Android Enterprise management capabilities rely upon features that are part of more recent Android operating systems.
 For devices that do not support Android Enterprise, conventional Android management remains available.
 For more information, see Android Enterprise requirements.

 Before enrolling Android Enterprise work profile devices, you must complete some onboarding steps.
 These steps establish a connection between your Intune tenant and Managed Google Play.
-For more information, see Enable enrollment of Android Enterprise work profile devices.
+For more information, see Enable enrollment of Android Enterprise personally-owned work profile devices or Set up Intune enrollment of Android Enterprise corporate-owned devices with work profile.

 Work profile management

-Intune supplies a range of built-in general settings that you can configure on Android work profile devices.
+Intune supplies a range of built-in general settings that you can configure on Android work personally-owned and corporate-owned profile devices.
 For more information, see Android work profile device policy settings.

 App publishing and distribution